DLibatique/CLAS102-F19/_pages/4-grading.md

 ## Final Paper Guidelines

 For the final paper, I will provide eight (8) prompts from which you should choose one and write a 5-6pp. (double-spaced) argumentative paper to answer it.
 If you would like to write an argumentative paper on a topic or text not covered by the prompt options, shoot me an e-mail and we’ll discuss its viability.
 Specific guidelines are contained [here](/final-paper).

+The final paper will be due either via upload portal or physical copy in my office on **Thursday, December 19, at 2pm**.

 [Back to top.](#top)